 - It’s a LOT more expensive for them to go to college

 - People live for 30+ years after their military retirement

 - People have credit card, mortgage, and student loan debt into their 50s and 60s

 - We’re taking care of our parents and grandparents

 My grandfather never had a second career after the military.
 However, it’s more likely than not that if you retire from the military today, you’ll take on a second career.
 This second career will help bolster your finances, pay off your mortgage, build your retirement accounts, and get your kids off to college.
 Hopefully.
 What happens if you die before that second career achieves those goals?
 Can your spouse make ends meet on your SBP benefits alone especially if you’re no longer around?

 If you’re not sure, you might want to take a look at your situation to see if you’re better off with SBP or a term life insurance policy.

 If you’re a dual income couple, you’ll want to make sure you adequately address both spouses.
 If your spouse has a lucrative job, you want to make sure that you cover both incomes.
 This could include a life insurance policy on your spouse and SBP, or it could mean life insurance policies on both of you.

 At the end of the day, your decision to take SBP should be the decision that helps you sleep at night.
-However, if you aren’t sure where to begin, Forrest Baumhover’s Survivor Benefit Plan Guide is a good place to start.
+However, if you aren’t sure where to begin, Military In Transition’s Guide to the Survivor Benefit Plan is a good place to start.